-With this DIO calculator (days inventory outstanding), you can easily calculate the time it takes for a company to turn its inventory into sales.
+With this DIO calculator (days inventory outstanding), you can easily calculate the time it takes for a company for inventory turnover into sales.
 DIO is a very effective metric when analyzing the effectiveness of a company.

 This article will help you understand what is days inventory outstanding and how to calculate days inventory outstanding.